Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 Foundational concepts
 ---------------------

-### Isolation: a hosts isolates an execution environment from the other
+### Isolation: separate an execution environment from the other

 - Sandboxing
 - Modules and objects in programming languages